fatiando/2023-image/README.md

 This positive feedback between research and open-source software development is
 remarkable: scientific research benefits from high quality software, and the software grows after the new methodologies developed by the research.

+An example of this feedback is the development of the gradient-boosted equivalent sources, a technique that enables the interpolation and gridding of very large datasets of potential fields data.
+The research was motivated by the preexisting equivalent sources functions in Harmonica, and after its publication, the gradient-boosted equivalent sources were made available for its use through the same library.

 <!-- Fatiando a Terra developers and contributors are mostly scientific researchers, -->